How Long Should You Wait for an Interview When the Hiring Manager is Late?

 What’s the Proper Etiquette?

-OP only came to Reddit to vent about the situation.
+The poster came to Reddit to vent about the situation.
 Although this was the job they really wanted, they had other offers on the table, so they weren’t desperate.

-Most users can give grace for a five to ten-minute delay.
+Most users give grace for a five to ten-minute delay.
 We get that companies are busy, and things pop up.

 A fifteen-minute delay pushes it; anything over twenty minutes is a red flag.